cartographer-project/cartographer_ros/docs/source/ros_api.rst

   numbered points2 topics (i.e. points2_1, points2_2, points2_3, ...  up to and
   including *num_point_clouds*) will be used as inputs for SLAM.

-The following additional sensor data topics may also be provided.
+The following additional sensor data topics may also be provided:

 imu (`sensor_msgs/Imu`_)
   Supported in 2D (optional) and 3D (required).
 This topic will be used as